13: Vacuity

 I don’t know anymore.
 N said nothing.

 V shrugged.
-She’d turned back fully to regard the city ruins, but her infrared optic winked, and there was only one thing to scan.
+She’d turned back fully to regard the city ruins, but her infrared optic blinked, and there was only one thing to scan.
 She said, “Drink some more oil before you go.
 You’re still a bit hot, aren’t you?”

 “Yeah.
 Thanks, I think.
 But do you think you can bring some of these back to the spire?
 Since you don’t have other plans?”